oscaromsn/effect-file-manager/README.md

 This repository demonstrates how to build production-grade applications with the Effect ecosystem.
 It combines two major domains:

 1.  **File Management:** Resumable uploads via UploadThing, folder organization, and multi-user isolation.
-2.  **AI Resume Analysis:** PDF parsing, structured entity extraction using BAML (BoundaryML), and context-aware scoring based on job roles and company profiles.
+2.  **AI Resume Analysis:** PDF parsing, structured entity extraction using BAML (Basically A Made-Up Language), and context-aware scoring based on job roles and company profiles.

 ## Key Features